Edward J. Quinlan: Early life

 Edward J. Quinlan was born on February 18, 1884, in Branford, Connecticut, to Jeremiah and Frances Nugent Quinlan.
 His family moved to Meriden, Connecticut, where he attended a grammar school on Church Street, and then graduated from Meriden High School in 1902.

 Quinlan enrolled at Tufts College but transferred to and graduated from Yale College with the class of 1907.
 He then enrolled in the Yale Law School and received his law degree in 1909.
 While at Yale Law School, he was elected to the editorial board of the Yale Law Journal.

 Quinlan was admitted to the Connecticut Bar Association in 1909 and began to practice law in Greenwich.
 In 1912, he moved to Norwalk, where he became associated with a firm known as Light, Dunbar and Quinlan.

 Personal life

 Quinlan was a trustee of the Thomas More House, the Catholic center at Yale.
 He was affiliated with the Knights of Columbus and was a member of the Monsignor Thomas J. Finn Council, of the Bishop Fenwick Assembly, of the Holy Name Society.
 He also served as president of the Norwalk-Wilton chapter of the American Red Cross.

-Quinlan was married to Jane Fahy and had four children, Edward J. Quinlan Jr, Robert F. Quinlan, Harry J. McKeonand, and James A. McElroy.
+Quinlan was married to Jane Fahy and had four children, Edward J. Quinlan Jr, Robert F. Quinlan, Mrs. (Jean) Harry J. McKeon, and Mrs. (Margaret) James A. McElroy.